-3.3 Distributing diffuse emissions
+3.3 Disaggregating diffuse emissions

-There will be many cases where emissions cannot be calculated at a suitably small spatial scale or estimates are inconsistent with national estimates and statistics.
-Hence, national emission estimates will need to be distributed across the national spatial area using a surrogate spatial dataset.
+There will be many cases where emissions cannot be directly mapped at a suitably small spatial scale or where estimates are inconsistent with national estimates and statistics.
+Hence, national emission estimates will need to be disaggregated across the national spatial area using a proxy spatial dataset.
 The methods used can range in quality from Tier 3 to Tier 1 depending on the appropriateness of the spatial activity data being used, the basic principle behind the different methods is however the same for all cases.
-In this section, both, the basic principles as some derived methodologies are outlined.
+In this section, both the basic principles and some derived methodologies are outlined.
+Table 3.1 at the end of Section 3 provides suggestions for approaches on a sector by sector basis.